 Complacent market bustlers hushed,

-Transfixed at watershed of mirth and fear;
+Transfixed at watersheds of mirth and fear;

 The morning inquisition burst unsought,

-On these serene unheeding prodigals,
+On the serene unheeding prodigals,

 With unkempt hair yet eyes ablaze,